MattBlackOnly/TubeTube/README.md

 - Replace `/path/to/general`, etc.. with actual paths on your host machine.
 - Ensure the `settings.yaml` file is correctly placed in the `/path/to/config` directory.
 - The volume paths in the `docker-compose.yml` file should match the names specified in the settings.yaml file (e.g., /data/**General**, etc..).
-- You can create as many folder locations as needed in `settings.yaml`, but each must be mapped individually in `docker-compose.yml`.
+- You can create as many directory locations as needed in `settings.yaml`, but each must be mapped individually in `docker-compose.yml`.
 - To use a cookies file, create a `cookies.txt` file and place it in the config directory.